tp7/Prass/README.md

 If you don't provide some file arguments, most commands will use stdin/stdout by default.
 They will also do this if you provide "-" as file paths.

 ### Installation
-Prass should work on OS X, Linux and Windows without any problems.
+Prass should work on OS X, Linux and Windows without any problems, both on Python 2.7.x and Python 3.x (but py2 is preferable).
 Right now the only dependency is [Click](http://click.pocoo.org/3/).
 Assuming you have python and pip, just run:
 ```bash
 pip install git+https://github.com/tp7/prass
 ```